YB-LIM/RufGen/README.md

 Disclaimer:
 --------------------------
-The plug-in is not part of official product provided by DASSAULT SYSTEMES SIMULIA CORP (Collectively "DS").
+The author do not represent DASSAULT SYSTEMES SIMULIA CORP (Collectively "DS") and the plug-in is not part of official product provided by DS.
-The authors do not represent DS and your use of this download shall be at your sole risk.
+Your use of this download shall be at your sole risk.
 No support of any kind of the download is provided by DS.
 Regarding the inquiries on the plug-in, please contact developer.

 Installation Instructions: